 Clerk Details

-- Clerk Name: David Fielder
+• Clerk Name: David Fielder

-- Clerk Telephone: 020 7583 8055
+• Clerk Telephone: 020 7583 8055

-- Clerk Email: [email protected]
+• Clerk Email: [email protected]

 Overview

 Mark came to the Bar after a successful 15-year career as an audio producer, sound engineer and musician.
-He worked in house at Oxford University Press for eight years and qualified as a PRINCE2 Project Management Practitioner in 2007.
-He also played drums professionally, performed as a DJ and produced music podcasts through the 2000s.
-He still performs occasionally, most recently in October 2023 with top-40 band Stornoway.
+He worked in house at Oxford University Press for eight years, played drums professionally, performed as a DJ and produced music podcasts through the 2000s.
+He still performs occasionally, most recently with top-40 band Stornoway.
+He worked at Carpmaels & Ransford LLP before completing pupillage at 8 New Square Chambers.

-Mark drawns on a wealth of commercial, technical and creative experience.
-He acts for clients across the creative and entertainment industries including in fashion design, film-making, football and music, including musicians, record labels and concert promoters.
+Mark acts unled in the High Court, IPEC, County Court and IPO and accepts instructions in all forms of intellectual property and related matters, including contract, technology and economic torts.
+He acts for clients across the creative and entertainment industries including in fashion design, film and TV, sport and music, including very high profile clients and high value matters.
 He writes articles and presents seminars on intellectual property, entertainment and law, and civil litigation.

 Mark was shortlisted for Bristol Law Society Pro Bono Lawyer of the Year in 2023 in recognition of his regular pro bono advice clinics for musicians and for SMEs in the creative industries.
 He also volunteers in the High Court as part of the Chancery Litigants in Person Support Scheme (CLiPS) and is a panel member of Advocate.

-Mark is an authoritative and persuasive advocate with a practical approach to advice, pleading and litigation strategy, and has been described as “a diligent and talented lawyer and a pleasure to work with.”
+Mark is an authoritative and persuasive advocate with a practical approach to advice, pleading and litigation strategy, and has been described as “a diligent and talented lawyer and a pleasure to work with”.

 Intellectual property